gregoryb79/GarageSale/readme.md

 ## Module 3 Personal Final Project

 GarageSale is a full-stack web store application built with Node.js, MongoDB, and CUBE/MVC.
-It allows users to browse a catalog of items, add products to their shopping cart or wishlist, and manage their accounts with ease.
+It allows users to browse a catalog of items, add products to their shopping cart or wishlist, and moving items from wishlist to cart.
-GarageSale offers a clean, responsive interface for listing, discovering, and purchasing items.
+GarageSale offers a clean, responsive interface for discovering, and purchasing items.

 # MVP Features